brandon-fryslie/rad-shell/README.md

 1. Install (forked) Zgen: `git clone https://github.com/brandon-fryslie/zgen "${HOME}/.zgen"`
 1. Install Fasd if desired (substitute your own package manager if not on macOS): `brew install fasd`
+  - Fasd keeps track of recently used files and directories.
+Related Functionality won't work without Fasd
 1. Copy the contents of `.zshrc.zgen` and `.zgen-setup.zsh` from this repo to `~/.zshrc` and `~/.zgen-setup.zsh`
 1. Copy your own customizations into ~/.zshrc if desired